PInfo-2020/PInfo-3/web-ui/README.md

 # WebUi

-For import node_module `npm install` (go it one time after git pull)
+For import node_module in web-ui `npm install` (go it one time after git pull)

-For run docker-compose `docker-compose -f docker-compose-Roxane.yml up`
+For run docker-compose in docker-compose `docker-compose -f docker-compose-Roxane.yml up`

 Go to chrome `localhost:8080`